slerman12/Help-me/5-Early-work-in-program.md

 > TO DO: Describe disease modeling in its own section, as well as the Keras-type framework I built for medical modeling with long-term episodic memory, how that is still relevant via leveraging foundation model memory, and all the work I did at the medical center that I conveniently excluded here.

-In progress: structure like this:

 Can include NSF GRFP documents.

+In progress: structure like this, and actually elaborate on the enormous work done:

 ### Disease Prediction
 **2016 - 2020**